kiran3807/rust-block-cache/README.md

 M=64 since SipHash is 64 bit hash and for n = 1000000, we get 2.7×10−6 as the probability of collisions.

-The issue with HashMaps is that it does not lend itself to cache locality and that can cause problems especially when the size of the data is enough to stress the capacity of RAM, causing the OS to start paging, which can lead to the problem of thrashing.

-Secondly to ensure low latency of reads we have to for certain period of time maintain two data-sets within memory, the older one that is being used to service requests while the newer one is being constructed corresponding to the updated block-file( which is updated every 5 seconds) before it can be completely replace the older data.
+Secondly to ensure low latency of reads we have to for atleast a certain period of time maintain two data-sets within memory, the older one that is being used to service requests while the newer one is being constructed corresponding to the updated block-file( which is updated every 5 seconds) before it can be completely replace the older data.

-Which means it is very important to reduce the memory foot print for the reasons of :

-* of ensuring there is no thrashing happens due to page swaps, especially in context of the fact that HashMaps have bad cache locality.

-* and ensure the newer data can efficiently replace the older one with minimal disruption.
-This includes reducing the time taken to rebuild the hashes once new data comes in, apart from reading in the block-file data from the file.
+Which only underlines the need reduce memory foot print of the data-structures holding the block-file data, not only because at some point memory holds data associated with two blockfiles, but constructing the data-structures to hold the new block-file data, is time consuming and should not be consuming the better part of the 5 second interval after which the block-files is updated.

 ### Data patterns :